digihunch/orthweb/docs/architecture/alternative.md

 ## Network Load Balancer
 If cost allows, consider placing a network load balancer in front of the EC2 instances.
 We would be able to configure the network load balancer so it automatically sends the traffic to a functional EC2 instance, thereby eliminating the manual fail over procedure.

+## Domain name and Certificate
+For instance's public IP, AWS creates a domain name under the amazonaws.com domain.
+Consider bringing your own domain and resolve to the server's public IP.

+For completeness, the bootstrapping script of EC2 instance creates a self-signed CA and issues a certificate with that.
+Most browsers understandably flag the connection as not private and web users must proceed as unsafe connection.
+To address this, consider use your own certificate issued by the [Public Key Infrastructure](https://www.digihunch.com/2024/02/public-key-infrastructure-1-of-3-basics/) of your organization.